 Multimodal 3D imaging assisted modelling of drug delivery

-A fundamental understanding of the behaviour of polycrystalline pharmaceuticals is vital for control of their physicochemical and crystalline properties, which in turn has the potential to improve e.g. drug product development.
-Molecular modelling of the supramolecular arrangements responsible for crystal chemistry provides a route to design crystalline products, yet traditional characterisation techniques such LOM and SEM have not been able to provide adequate experimental evidence for validation of the models.
+A fundamental understanding of the behaviour of a polycrystalline pharmaceutical is vital for control of its physicochemical and crystalline properties.
+These properties, in turn, have the potential to improve e.g. drug product development.
+Molecular modelling of the supramolecular arrangements responsible for crystal chemistry provides a route to design crystalline products.
+So far, traditional characterisation techniques such LOM and SEM have not been able to provide adequate experimental evidence for validation of the models.

 As part of the UK national consortium INFORM2020: ‘Molecules to Manufacture’, researchers at University of Hertfordshire, The University of Manchester and University of Leeds have taken the advantages of advanced laboratory 3D X-ray microscopy to bridge drug product development and molecular modelling.
 This has been done using multimodal X-ray imaging combining high resolution absorption contrast tomography and LabDCT to unravel the crystallographic factors governing the morphology of pharmaceutical particles.